 By Rodrigo Campos

-Sectors poised to grow during economic expansion led gains as investors remain confident that Washington will come to an agreement to avoid the “fiscal cliff” --a series of spending cuts and tax hikes before the end of the year that could hurt economic growth.
+Banks, energy and technology - sectors that would benefit during economic expansion - led gains as investors remain confident that lawmakers will come to an agreement to avoid the so-called “fiscal cliff” deadline at the end of the year.

-The PHLX oil services sector index jumped 2.6 percent with six of its 15 components up 3 percent or more.
+The PHLX oil services sector index jumped 3.1 percent, with eight of its 15 components up 3 percent or more.

 President Barack Obama’s most recent offer to Republicans in the ongoing budget talks makes concessions on taxes and social programs spending.
 House Speaker John Boehner said the offer is “not there yet,” though he remains hopeful about an agreement.
 Senate Democrats, however, have expressed concern about cuts to Social Security.

-Smith and Wesson fell 10.8 percent to $7.72 on its largest ever daily volume, though it was still up 77 percent so far this year.
-Sturm Ruger and Co slid 8.2 percent Tuesday to $40.39.
+Smith and Wesson fell 10 percent to $7.79 on its largest-ever daily volume, though it was still up about 77 percent so far this year.
+Sturm Ruger and Co slid 7.7 percent Tuesday to $40.60.

-Technology shares rose led by Apple, up 2.3 percent above $530 after losing nearly 13 percent in the last two weeks.
-The S&P Information Technology Index rose 1.5 percent.
+Technology shares rose, led by Apple, up 2.9 percent at $533.90 after losing nearly 13 percent in the last two weeks.
+The S&P Information Technology Index rose 1.7 percent.